kylethedeveloper/kcna-practice-exam/README.md

 open index.html
 ```

-Or use the deployed version.
+Or use the deployed version: https://kylethedeveloper.github.io/kcna-practice-exam/

 ## Disclaimer